-Santorini Kastelli Resort is a self-contained destination with multiple pools, a tennis court, a restaurant, and various room sizes.
+Santorini Kastelli Resort is a self-contained destination with multiple pools, a tennis court, a restaurant, and various room sizes. it is also one of the best Santorini beach hotels.
 Start each day with a champagne breakfast or stroll the short way to the beach for an early morning dip.

 If you prefer the idea of a private beach, Sigalas offers the perfect opportunity to get away from the lounging crowds.
 Some rooms have kitchenettes and can sleep anywhere from 2 to 7 people.

 Santellini is one of the larger hotels in Kamari, with 26 spacious rooms.
 It is mere steps from Kamari beach and most of the major amenities in the village.
 The hotel was renovated only a few years ago, and all rooms strike a harmonious balance between modern comfort and traditional aesthetics.

 Costa Grand Resort and Spa offers an unforgettable A-list experience with its private beach and luxury rooms.
 Between the ample lounging opportunities and in-house spa, you will leave feeling rested and rejuvenated.

 Santorini has many marvelous ancient sites to visit, and Perissa is believed to have been built in the ancient city of Elefsina.
 It also has a spectacular black sand beach that has been awarded blue-flag status with a long list of amenities and activities to be enjoyed.

 The village is also home to the Museum of Fossils and Minerals, where visitors can learn more about the island's prehistoric eras and natural value.
 Here you will also find a small waterpark with slides and pools to keep kids occupied for days.